Friday, October 19, 2018

 —Katherine Duhnam, from a 1977 interview

-The following introduction and selection are from Dance in America: A Reader’s Anthology (edited by Mindy Aloff), which is arriving from the printer this week:
+The following introduction and selection are from Dance in America: A Reader’s Anthology (edited by Mindy Aloff):

 What a life!
 Katherine Dunham was a formidable dancer, an irrepressible choreographer, a driven social activist, a groundbreaking ethnologist and anthropologist, a serial autobiographer, an international star, an inspiration, a scandal (banned in Boston!), and a model for generations of African American performers.
 It’s surprising that she found time to die, even if it was at the age of ninety-six.